From Global to Granular: Revealing IQA Model Performance via Correlation Surface

-Consequently, minor variations in MOS or $\Delta$MOS can induce large fluctuations in $V_k$, rendering plane fitting unreliable.
-In addition, the subset construction at each sampled point still can not ensure the uniform quality distribution, leading to a biased performance measure.
-To account for this, build upon the GCC model (Eqn.~(\ref{eq:gcc})), we respectively propose a \emph{Granularity Modulator} and \emph{Distribution Regulator} to achieve a smooth and robust performance estimation at each fine-grained point as follows,
+Consequently, minor variations induce large fluctuations in $V_k$, rendering plane fitting unreliable.} To account for this, build upon the GCC model (Eqn.~(\ref{eq:gcc})), we respectively propose a \emph{Granularity Modulator} and \emph{Distribution Regulator} to achieve a smooth and robust performance estimation at each fine-grained point as follows,

 where

 and $P_k^{s}(i, j)$ and $P_k^{d}(i, j)$ are the contribution weights of $i$-th and $j$-th images for the correlation measure at the specific quality scale $Q^s_k$ and quality difference $Q^d_k$ in our Granularity Modulator module and $P_k^{t}(i, j)$ is distribution regularization term in our Distribution Regulator module.
 When we respectively adopt the PLCC, SRCC and KRCC as the localized performance indicator, the Eqn.~(\ref{eq:gcck}) can be formed by: { } {